qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * :guilabel:`Font color`: set the font color
 * :guilabel:`Fill color`: set the first fill color
 * :guilabel:`Secondary fill color`: set the second fill color
-* :guilabel:`Stroke color`: set the color of the lines of the Scale Bare
+* :guilabel:`Stroke color`: set the color of the lines of the Scale Bar

 Fill colors are only used for scale box styles Single Box and Double Box.
 To select a color you can use the list option using the dropdown arrow to open